ivangonzalezacuna/cloud-computing-mean-app-project/README.md

   #### **Terminal 1 - Back-End**

     1. The App is already running.
 If you want to start your own App, follow the next instructions.
-In other case, go to the **Terminal 2** instructions.
+In other case, go to the [create an anchor]**Terminal 2** instructions.
     2. Go to the `/api` folder writing `cd api`.
     3. Run `npm install` to install all the dependencies.
     4. Now you need to start a Git repository and the Heroku app where you are going to deploy the Back-End: